 The World Health Organization said recently that it remained “too early” to declare an international public health emergency over the outbreak “given its restrictive and binary nature”.
 How much larger does this COVID-19 outbreak need to reach before officials call it a pandemic?

 Despite the lethargy of the WHO, President Trump took action in America banning travel from China on Jan.
 31st.

-The World Health Organization finally announced today, Mar.
-11, 2020, the COVID-19 viral disease that has swept into at least 114 countries and killed more than 4,000 people is now officially a pandemic.
+The World Health Organization finally announced on Mar.
+11, 2020 the COVID-19 viral disease that has swept into at least 114 countries and killed more than 4,000 people is now officially a pandemic.

 WHO Director General, Dr. Tedros, went on to emphasize, we can turn the tide of this pandemic if countries are willing to detect, test, treat, isolate, trace, and mobilize their people in their response, those countries detecting a few cases can prevent them from becoming clusters and can prevent those cluster from becoming community transmission.
 He says we must focus on four key areas:

 - Prepare and be ready

 Although the U.S. government did ban travel from China pretty early on, I’m not convinced the U.S. followed the WHO suggestions and have fallen short despite what President Trump and other politicians say.
 Clearly, the U.S. was not prepared and was slow to detect, protect, and treat.
 Once they did begin testing, they were forced to ramp up their efforts and begin to attempt to reduce transmission as more states reported cases of COVID-19.
 I do believe the U.S. will begin to innovate and I’m sure we will all learn more about infectious disease.